 - Julian Haddam discusses how insufficient access to food is emerging as a direct driver for climate-related migration.

-- What preemptive solutions can funders support that will increase resilience to climate change in vulnerable areas?
-How can nations less prone to drought and other climate-induced challenges prepare for an increase in migration?
+- What preemptive solutions can you support that will increase resilience to climate change in vulnerable areas?

 - Read about New Zealand's climate refugee visa program for island nations threatened by rising sea levels.